echo-karriere/backend/README.md

 ## Installation

 Run `yarn` to install everything you need.
+Once that's done run `node scripts/build-info` to generate some metadata that is used for quering the status of the application. **NB:** You'll only ever need to do this once.

 ### Docker